Welcome to the Gemoo features, this guide will cover all the need-to-know terms to get you using Gemoo efficiently!

 We’ll unpack this for you throughout this guide.

 Your recently accessed content will be at the top of the list for easy access.
-All the shared, viewed, and created Messages, Topics, and Spaces will be displayed in this section.
+All the viewed, and created Messages, Cards, and, Topics will be displayed in this section.

 Starring items in Gemoo allows you to quickly locate important and frequently used messages, topics & Spaces.
 Everything with a star is accessible with a single click from Starred in the left navigation panel.

-A list of your notification will be displayed under the Notification section.
-This is where you receive all of the information that’s specifically relevant to you (i.e something shared with you, comment on you, verification to join, etc.).
+A list of your notifications will be displayed under the Notification section.
+This is where you receive all of the information that’s specifically relevant to you (i.e. something shared with you, comment on you, verification to join, etc.).

 Archiving is the practice of safely preserving inactive information that you no longer use on a regular basis for long-term retention.
 Such information is still valuable to you and should be kept for future reference.
 The primary benefit of archiving data is to better back up and restore performance.